 1900 SW 4th Ave, Portland, OR 97201

-A building permit is required to build, demolish or alter any carport, garage or shed that is greater than 200 square feet in area (measured from the interior side of the exterior walls) or greater than 10 feet in height (measured from the finish floor level to the average height of the roof).
+A building permit is required to build, demolish or alter any carport, garage or shed that is greater than 200 square feet in area (measured from the interior side of the exterior walls) or greater than 10 feet in height (measured from the finish floor level to the top of the top plate).
 Depending on the scope of work, your project may also require electrical, plumbing or mechanical permits.

 A building permit is not required to construct a non-habitable accessory structure that is 200 square feet or less in area.
 However, a zoning permit could be required.